EudyContreras/Indicator-Effect-View/README.md

 - [ ] Port the code kotlin
 - [ ] Add to different repositories besides jitpack
 - [ ] Allow the user to set a repeat interval/wait time
-- [ ] Allow the user to set a repeat interval/wait time

 ## License: